St Leonard's Church, Hatfield is part of the Leominster Team Ministry.

 Services and Events to which you would be most welcome.

 We seek to share God's love with our community by belonging to and supporting village organisations as they help and support us.
 We help to plan and celebrate special occasions such as weddings and baptisms, and help support people through bereavements.
 We craft services for special events making Harvest and Carol Services and children's worship more community based, so that all feel welcome.
 Music is important and The Villages Choir enhances our worship.
 The whole village supports the Church.
 The annual fete, which is our main fundraiser, is an enjoyable village event.
 There is real pastoral care of, and concern for, one another which leads to deep and lasting relationships.
-There is no village hall but a recent initiative has been a monthly coffee morning in different houses around the village and this has proved very popular.

 Caring for God's Acre is an initiative we take seriously.
 We have some rare flowers and fungi in the churchyard which we are now trying to protect.
 At the rear of the church the flowers are allowed to grow and seed, with mown paths between so people can admire them.

 St. Leonard's Church was built at about 1066 or, as the Royal Commission for Historic Monuments puts it, "the late 11th Century".
 It is a Grade (2*) Listed building.